How to install Dalfox on Kali Linux

 4. Download the GAU Binary

-, download the appropriate tar.gz file for your architecture.
-For amd64
+Using wget, download the appropriate tar.gz file for your architecture.
+For amd64, use this command:

 wget https://github.com/lc/gau/releases/download/v2.2.4/gau_2.2.4_linux_amd64.tar.gz